 PLANNING APPROVAL: Six flats above former Nationwide branch in Wrexham

-PLANS to create six flats above a former building society in Wrexham have been recommended for approval.
+PLANS to create six flats above former Nationwide in Wrexham have been recommended for approval.

 Nationwide relocated from its branch on the corner of the town’s High Street to a larger unit on Regent Street in January last year.